From indexed grammars to generating functions: The case of one index symbol

 \subsection{Generalizing the DSV process}

+A central objective of this work is to answer enumerative questions about the number of words of a given length in a language defined by an indexed grammar.
+It turns out that in many cases the classic translation of production rules into functional equations satisfied by generating functions works here.
+This type of strategy was first applied to formal languages in~\cite{ChSc1963}, and the ideas have been expanded to handle more general combinatorial equations~\cite{FlSe2009}.
+We summarize the process below.
+The challenge posed by indexed grammars is that an infinite number of equations are produced by the process.
+Nonetheless, we identify some sufficiency criteria which allow us to solve the system in some reasonable way.

-Our starting point is~\cite{ChSc1963}.
-Let $\mathfrak{G}$ be a context-free grammar for some non-empty language $\mathfrak{L}$, with start symbol \textbf{$\mathbf{S}$}.
-Replace each terminal with the formal variable $z$ and each non-terminal $\mathbf{V}$ with a formal power series $V(z)$.
+First, let us recall the translation process for context-free grammars.
+Let $\mathfrak{G}$ be a context-free grammar specification for a non-empty language $\mathfrak{L}$, with start symbol \textbf{$\mathbf{S}$}.
+For each production, replace each terminal with the formal variable $z$ and each non-terminal $\bA$ with a formal power series $A(z)$.
 Translate the grammar symbols $\rightarrow,\ |,\ \varepsilon$ into $=,\ +,\ 1$, respectively, with juxtaposition becoming commutative multiplication.
 Thus the grammar is transformed into a system of equations.
-We summarize their main result as follows. \begin{thm*} Each formal power series $V(z)=\sum v_{n}z^{n}$ in the above transformation is an ordinary generating function where $v_{n}$ is an integer representing the number of word productions of length $n$ that can be realized from the non-terminal $\mathbf{V}$.
-In particular, if the original context-free grammar is unambiguous, then $S(z)$ is the growth series for the language $\mathfrak{L}$, in which case $S(z)$ is an algebraic function. \end{thm*} A context-free grammar has only finitely many non-terminals.
-In the case of an indexed grammar, we treat a single variable $\mathbf{V}$ as housing recursively many non-terminals, one for each distinct index string carried by $\mathbf{V}$ (although only finitely many are displayed in parsing any given word).
-To generalize the DSV procedure to indexed grammars we apply the same transformation scheme to the grammar except that each variable with index string becomes a distinct function (for example $\mathbf{V}_{gfghgf\$}$ becomes $V_{gfghgf\$}(z)$).
+We summarize the main results of this area as follows. \begin{thm*}[Chomsky-Sch\"utzenberger] Each formal power series $A(z)=\sum A_{n}z^{n}$ in the above transformation is an ordinary generating function where $A_{n}$ is an integer representing the number of word productions of length $n$ that can be realized from the non-terminal $\bA$.
+In particular, if the original context-free grammar is unambiguous, then $S(z)$ is the growth series for the language $\mathfrak{L}$, in which case $S(z)$ is an algebraic function. \end{thm*}

-The transformation recipe produces a system of infinitely many equations in infinitely many functions.
-It is not immediately apparent that such a system can be solved for $S(z)$, indeed we do not always obtain satisfying expressions.
-Let us illustrate a successful instance of the procedure with a simple example.
+A context-free grammar has only finitely many non-terminals.
+In the case of an indexed grammar, we treat a single variable $\bA$ as housing recursively many non-terminals, one for each distinct index string carried by $\bA$ (although only finitely many are displayed in parsing any given word).
+To generalize the DSV procedure to indexed grammars we apply the same transformation scheme to the grammar, under the viewpoint that every production rule is shorthand for an infinite set of productions, where non-terminals are paired with index strings.
+The generating functions are thus also similarly indexed, for example $\bA_{gfghgf\$}$ gives rise to $A_{gfghgf\$}(z)$.